Snap Saboteur election

 - Support for foreign military intervention in (purported) defense of that international world order, as, recently, in Libya, Ukraine and Syria;

 - Support for free trade, free movement of people, immigration and multi-culturalism.

-These beliefs are all represented in the following collage of Saboteur tweets, which display an eye watering contempt for populists and Brexiteers:
+These beliefs are all represented in the following collage of Saboteur tweets and profiles, which display an eye watering contempt for populists and Brexiteers:

-Although some of the Saboteurs did support Jeremy Corbyn, their pro-European, internationalist and and anti-populist philosophy was strongly consistent with that of the establishment wing of the Labour party from which Corbyn wrestled power, and which rebelled against him on numerous occasions (notably over airstrikes in Syria and in a leadership bid by Owen Smith) and effectively tried to sabotage his electoral campaign (for example by leaking the Labour manifesto).
+Although a very small handful of Saboteurs did support Jeremy Corbyn, the vast majority held a pro-European, internationalist and anti-populist philosophy which was strongly consistent with that of the establishment wing of the Labour party from which Corbyn wrestled power, and which rebelled against him on numerous occasions (notably over airstrikes in Syria and in a leadership bid by Owen Smith) and effectively tried to sabotage his electoral campaign (for example by leaking the Labour manifesto).
 Corbyn, by contrast, was seen as the kind of populist – and his supporters as the kind of great unwashed, low-information voters – who are reviled by the Saboteurs over Brexit:

 Core Labour Saboteur

 Labour entered the general election with catastrophic poll ratings, having experienced poor local election and by election results.
 This helped the establishment Labour Saboteurs to argue that the party was losing support because Jeremy Corbyn as leader and his hard Left policies didn’t appeal, particularly not to core Labour voters.